 Example 1: Concurrent employment

 An employee has two concurrent part time jobs with the same employer who has not informed payroll that a single employment relationship exists.
-Two records should be held for this employee and the data should be supplied to the L G P S administering authority as two lines of data both identifiable as the employee (eg by N I number) but each uniquely identified as different jobs (eg post / payroll number).
+Two records should be held for this employee and the data should be supplied to the L G P S administering authority as two lines of data both identifiable as the employee (eg by N I number) and each uniquely identified as different jobs (eg by post / payroll number).
 If one of the jobs ends, this should be treated as a leaver for pension purposes.
 The employer would need to supply data in respect of that leaver to the L G P S administering authority.

 Example 2: Promotion